HiteshAI/hiteshai.github.io/_posts/2020-01-18-Custom train your model using CartoonGAN.markdown

 This blog is a walk through to train your custom model based on the state of the technique in deep learning.

 ### Resources
 The paper can be found [here at cartoon-gan paper][cartoon-gan-paper].
-Majority of the codes are taken from cartoon-gan-github-source [cartoon-gan-github-source], I have merely changed anything in the source code.
+Majority of the codes are taken from cartoon-gan-github-source [cartoon-gan-github-source].
+I have merely changed anything in the source code.
 You could follow the instructions there as well.
-This shall be shorter and more direct approach of the same code.

 ### Prerequisites
-This blog would be useful for those who have very basic knowledge of Python programming language and some familiarity with jupyter notebooks.
+This blog would be useful for those who have very basic knowledge of Python programming language and some familiarity with unix shell programming.
 If you are not sure please go ahead to watch some useful tutorials

 ### Introduction